Xingqi (circulating breath): Six dynasties

 Fifth, Ge advises maintaining moderation and tells an anecdote about his great-uncle Ge Xuan (164-244), a legendary Daoist who first received the Lingbao School scriptures.

 It must be admitted, however, that it is man's nature to engage in multiple pursuits and he is little inclined to the peace and quiet requisite to the pursuit of this process.
 For the circulation of the breaths it is essential that the processor refrain from overeating.
 When fresh vegetables, and fatty and fresh meats are consumed, the breaths, becoming strengthened, are hard to preserve.
 Hate and anger are also forbidden.
 Overindulgence in them throws the breaths into confusion, and when they are not calmed they turn into shouting.
 For these reasons few persons can practice this art.
 My ancestral uncle, Ko Hsüan, merely because he was able to hoard his breaths and breathe like a fetus, would stay on the bottom of a deep pool for almost a whole day whenever he was thoroughly intoxicated and it was a hot summer's day.
-(8, tr.
-Ware 1966: 140).

 Compare the above claim that with breath circulation, "one may stay under water or walk on it."